Polda Metro Jaya (Transjakarta): Incident

 Polda Metro Jaya BRT station was burned during a protests on 29 August 2025, taking place at front of the PMJ headquarters.
 Riots erupted as protesters were able to broke through the HQ gate.
 Later, anarchist provocators set ablaze the BRT station, damaging the entire building and some parts of the skybridge.
 Anti-riot water cannon was set to extinguish the fire.
-On 8 September 2025, the station was reopened after reparations.
+On 8 September 2025, the station was reopened after reparations, with architectural elements such as the half-height glass walls with platform screen doors were replaced with simple steel barriers.